- FORMER Daily Mirror editor Morgan has been accused over burglary at home of Major James Hewitt

 For its part, MGN has yet to respond to the allegations – detailed in a ‘generic case’ alleging the board ‘fraudulently concealed’ its knowledge of lawbreaking – being made by many of the 71 claimants (of which James Hewitt is one) currently suing MGN for ‘Unlawful Information Gathering’, but may do so at a further hearing, at the Rolls Building in London, in December.

-Mr Morgan and MGN’s parent company Reach PLC declined to comment to questions from Byline Investigates about this story.
+Mr Morgan and MGN’s parent company Reach PLC declined to comment to questions from Byline Investigates about this story and the case continues.

 OR HOW PIERS’S MIRROR ‘INCITED A BURGLARY’ AND (NEARLY) GOT AWAY WITH IT: A BYLINE INVESTIGATION